benoitc/cowboy_revproxy/README.md

 # cowboy_revproxy

-cowboy_revprox is a simple TCP routing proxy (layer 7) in erlang and using Cowboy connection handling.
+cowboy_revproxy is a simple TCP routing proxy (layer 7) in erlang and using Cowboy connection handling.
 It lets you configure the routine logic in Erlang.